francisihe/clothing-ecommerce-website-with-react-redux/src/Notes.md

 }
 `

-17. In our firebase utils file, we also import some methods from 'firebase/firestore'
+17. In our firebase utils file, we also import some methods from 'firebase/firestore'.
+These include getFirestore, doc (allows you instantiate a document), getDoc (allows you to access the data in a document) and setDoc (allows you set the data in a documment) method.

+18. After writing the code to allow you create user if user doesn't exist, and simply return the user's details if the user exists.

+19. In the authentication file, we called both functions to allow the prompt for signing in/signing up the user and creating a new user if it doesn't exist.

+20.